h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  **How does the algorithm handle missing values during training?**

-| Depending on the selected missing value handling policy, they are
-  either imputed mean or the whole row is skipped.
+ Depending on the selected missing value handling policy, they are either imputed mean or the whole row is skipped.

-| The default behavior is mean imputation.
-Note that categorical
-  variables are imputed by adding extra "missing" level.
+ The default behavior is mean imputation.
+Note that categorical variables are imputed by adding extra "missing" level.

-| Optionally, glm can skip all rows with any missing values.
+ Optionally, glm can skip all rows with any missing values.

--  **How does the algorithm handle missing values during testing?** Same as during training.
+-  **How does the algorithm handle missing values during testing?**

+ Same as during training.
 If the missing value handling is set to skip and we are generating predictions, skipped rows will have Na (missing) prediction.

 -  **What happens if the response has missing values?**

  The rows with missing response are ignored during model training and validation.

--  **What happens during prediction if the new sample has categorical levels not seen in training?** The value will be filled with either special missing level (if trained with missing values and missing\_value\_handling was set to MeanImputation) or 0.
+-  **What happens during prediction if the new sample has categorical levels not seen in training?**

+ The value will be filled with either special missing level (if trained with missing values and ``missing_value_handling`` was set to ``MeanImputation``) or 0.

 -  **Does it matter if the data is sorted?**

  No.

 -  **Should data be shuffled before training?**

  No.

 -  **How does the algorithm handle highly imbalanced data in a response column?**

  GLM does not require special handling for imbalanced data.

 -  **What if there are a large number of columns?**

  IRLS will get quadratically slower with the number of columns.
 Try L-BFGS for datasets with more than 5-10 thousand columns.

 -  **What if there are a large number of categorical factor levels?**

  GLM internally one-hot encodes the categorical factor levels; the same limitations as with a high column count will apply.

 -  **When building the model, does GLM use all features or a selection of the best features?**

  Typically, GLM picks the best predictors, especially if lasso is used (``alpha = 1``).
 By default, the GLM model includes an L1 penalty and will pick only the most predictive predictors.

 -  **When running GLM, is it better to create a cluster that uses many smaller nodes or fewer larger nodes?**

  A rough heuristic would be:

-nodes ~=M\ *N^2/(p*\ 1e8)
+ :math:`nodes ~=(M\ *N^2)/(p\ *1e8)`

  where M is the number of observations, N is the number of columns (categorical columns count as a single column in this case), and p is the number of CPU cores per node.

-For example, a dataset with 250 columns and 1M rows would optimally use about 20 nodes with 32 cores each (following the formula 250^2\ *1000000/(32*\ 1e8) = 19.5 ~= 20).
+ For example, a dataset with 250 columns and 1M rows would optimally use about 20 nodes with 32 cores each (following the formula :math:`(1000000\ *250^2)/(32\ *1e8) = 19.5 ~= 20`).

 -  **How is variable importance calculated for GLM?**

  For GLM, the variable importance represents the coefficient magnitudes.

 GLM Algorithm
 ~~~~~~~~~~~~~